mpv-player/mpv/DOCS/man/en/options.rst

 ``--ass-line-spacing=<value>``
     Set line spacing value for SSA/ASS renderer.

+``--ass-shaper=simple|complex``
+    Set the text layout engine used by libass.

+    :simple:   uses Fribidi only, fast, doesn't render some languages correctly
+    :complex:  uses HarfBuzz, slower, wider language support

+    ``complex`` is the default.
+If libass hasn't been compiled against HarfBuzz, libass silently reverts to ``simple``.

 ``--ass-styles=<filename>``
     Load all SSA/ASS styles found in the specified file and use them for rendering text subtitles.
 The syntax of the file is exactly like the ``[V4